Paella is one of the most popular Spanish Food dishes. But, what is paella, and what makes it one of the most celebrated foods from Spain?

 If you do not have a paella pan, can you still cook paella at home?
 Yes, you can.

-If you have a shallow yet wide skillet at home, it can be used to cook paella.
-You might just not be able to achieve the same cooking that a paella pan gives.
+If you have a shallow yet wide skillet at home, you can use it for cooking paella.
+You might not be able to achieve the same cooking that a paella pan gives.

 The Rice used in Paella